-A series of studies now evidence that democracies report and provide more data than autocracies.
-For example, when a country transitions from autocracy to democracy, the reporting on World Development Indicators increases by 13 percentage points, even taking into account countries' state capacity (Hollyer et al., 2011).
+A robust series of studies now evidence that democracies report and provide more data than autocracies.
+For example, when a country becomes a good democracy transitioning from autocracy, the reporting on World Development Indicators increases by 13 percentage points, even taking into account countries' state capacity (Hollyer et al. 2011).

 Scientific evidence also shows that data transparency increases with democratic accountability.
-Rosendorff and Doces (2006) demonstrate in democracies, voters are 70% better informed about policy decisions and the policy making process (e.g. if, and if so why, the government repudiates contracts, or expropriates certain actors) than citizens in autocracies.
+Rosendorff and Doces (2006) demonstrate that in democracies, voters are 70% better informed about policy decisions and the policy making process (e.g. if and if so why the government repudiates contracts, or expropriates certain actors) than citizens in autocracies.
 Taking many factors into account, they show that more democratic institutions explain at least 1/3 of this rather large difference in transparency.

-Similarly, Wehner and de Renzio (2013) provide evidence that switching from autocracy to democracy improves fiscal transparency by 18 percentage points.
-They attribute this difference to one particular aspect of democracy: free, fair and competitive elections.
+Similarly, Wehner and de Renzio (2013) provide evidence that switching from autocracy to democracy improves fiscal transparency by 18 percentage points - and they attribute this diference to one particular aspect of democracy: free, fair and competitive elections.